Renewable energy in Mexico: Current policies: protocols and initiatives

-Source of renewable energy in Mexico
+Sources of renewable energy in Mexico

 The main forms of renewable energy used in Mexico are hydropower, biomass, geothermal, solar power and wind.
 While all of these are assisting in lowering the fossil fuel count and carbon emissions.

+Mexico announced in July 2026 a $42.3 billion plan to add 32,000 megawatts of electricity to its grid by 2030.
+Of that total, 22,000 megawatts will come from solar, wind and geothermal.